 - Improve your career prospects – you’ll graduate ideally placed for professional, management, and education roles.

 Why study Education: International Education?

-The programme situates the study of international education within a complex and changing world where education and education professionals are called upon to play equally complex and challenging roles in promoting economic growth and competition, while at the same time supporting the development of sustainable and cohesive societies and promoting equity and social justice.
+International education is a complex and changing subject.
+Education professionals have the challenge of promoting economic growth and competition, while supporting the development of sustainable and cohesive societies and promoting equity and social justice.

-Students are supported to complete their dissertation studies within a range of institutions and organisations involved in national and international education, including policy and advocacy organisations; schools, colleges and universities; NGOs and international organisations.
+We’ll support you to complete your dissertation studies within a range of institutions and organisations involved in national and international education, including policy and advocacy organisations; schools, colleges and universities; NGOs and international organisations.

-In your third trimester you will research and write your Dissertation (60 credits) on a topic relevant to your award.
+In your third trimester you’ll research and write your Dissertation (60 credits) on a topic relevant to your award.

 All modules are taught through lectures, small-group seminars and individual tutorials.